v2sCollections/City-of-Dreams/README.md

 ⛔ It Is important that you read the following guide to fully understand everything clearly.

-You can have a look at some of the mod GIF previews > [HERE](https://gifyu.com/album/098)

-And check out the gallery at the top of this page for videos by some of the mod authors showcased in this collection.
+You can check out the gallery at the top of this page for videos by some of the mod authors showcased in this collection.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)